Skip to main content

 (one page typed, 12-point font, single-spaced and saved as a PDF)

 Answer the question: “What makes you a strong candidate for a UH College of Education scholarship?”
-In your response, you must include all of the following points:
+In your response, you must include the following points:

 • What are your professional goals and aspirations after graduation?